akshaybabloo/UnrealEngine_4_Notes/README.md

 4. *Details* - Settings related to nodes.
 5. *Toolbar* - Buttons to Save, Play etc.. are here.
 6. *Search* - This is where you can search for help regarding an object.

+## 5 Let's get started

+From the `World Outliner` lets remove `Cubes`, `Arena` and `Templatelabel`.
+We don't need them.

+Next, the `FirstPersonCharacter` (under World Outliner) default action is to shoot balls.
+We would have to change it.
+To do that, beside the `FirstPersonCharacter` there is a blue link which says `edit FirstPersonCharacter`.
+This is the link to `Blueprint` `Editor`.
+Clicking on it will open a new window.